Topaas1/Data-analytics/README.md

 # Power BI Project: Digital vs In-Person Healthcare Appointments

 ## Project Overview
 This project analyzes core operational metrics of social and healthcare services in the capital area using fictional data.
-The goal is to compare two major cities—Helsinki and Espoo—and evaluate how effectively they are meeting their targets for digital (remote) healthcare appointments.
+The goal is to compare two major cities—**Metro North and Metro West**—and evaluate how effectively they are meeting their targets for digital (remote) healthcare appointments.

 The analysis focuses on metrics such as:
 - Ratio of remote vs in-person appointments